Monroe, Massachusetts: Geography

 Monroe is located on the Hoosac Range, the northern end of The Berkshires.
-The town's border with Rowe lies along the Deerfield River, which enters the state at this point, heading south and eastward towards the Connecticut River.
+Monroe’s eastern town boundaries lies along the Deerfield River where Monroe borders the town of Rowe, which enters the state at this point, heading south and eastward towards the Connecticut River.
 The river is dammed for part of this length as the southern end of the Sherman Reservoir, which formerly supplied power to the Yankee Rowe Nuclear Power Station.
 There are also several brooks which run through town.
-Much of the central and southern part of town is covered by Monroe State Forest, which extends into neighboring Florida.
+Much of the central and southern part of town is covered by Monroe State Forest, which extends into neighboring town Florida.

+Monroe is an isolated town when it comes to road access.
+There are no highways or Massachusetts state routes that directly go into the town, the nearest state route being Massachusetts Route 2 and nearest highway Interstate 91.
+The neighborhood of Monroe Bridge is on the eastern part of the town near the boundaries with Rowe, which both Monroe Bridge and Rowe meet geographically along the Deerfield River.
+Monroe Bridge accounts for the most urban area of the town, containing a handful of two-story homes and the Monroe Town Hall, centered around Depot Street.